cran/opensensmapr/README.md

 To create a release:

-0. make shure you are on master branch
+0. make sure you are on master branch
 1. run the tests and checks as described above
 2. bump the version in `DESCRIPTION`
-3. update `CHANGES.md`
+3. update `NEWS.md`
 3. rebuild the documentation: `R -e 'devtools::document()'`
 4. build the package again with the new version: `R CMD build . --no-build-vignettes`
 5. tag the commit with the new version: `git tag v0.5.0`